01 of 10

 Taiwanese people like to cook the sauce with mince, extra firm tofu, chili bean sauce, French beans, and sweet bean sauce.
 But this version of Zhajiangmian uses edamame beans instead of French beans.

-This noodle dish is basically what the name says: shrimp and a colorful assortment of vegetables, including cabbage, bamboo shoots, and red bell pepper.
+This shrimp lo mein with vegetables noodle dish is basically what the name says: shrimp and a colorful assortment of vegetables, including cabbage, bamboo shoots, and red bell pepper.
 The shrimp are first marinated in rice wine and cornstarch and then the dish is finished with a sauce made of ginger, oyster sauce, soy sauce, and broth.